 The Cape, Garden Route & Coastline

 Safaris in South Africa

-South Africa is generally mild throughout the year with many clear, sunny days.
-Overall it is a dry country with average annual rainfall of around 500mm.
-Days are warm to hot and nights can be quite cold.
+South Africa is generally mild throughout the year, with many clear, sunny days.
+Overall, it is a dry country with an average annual rainfall of around 500mm.
+Days are warm to hot, but nights can be pretty cold.
 Deciding when to go will depend on personal interests and preferences.

 Wet Season (November to April)

 Summer is the peak season in South Africa, and for good reason, as the country is green and full of new life.
 It’s an excellent time to visit for photographers, with great light, colour, and vivid subject matter providing all the ingredients for those to die for safari photos.